manojjsm/austerejs/README.md

 module.exports = verb;
 ```

+### AMD is preferred in the browser.

-In the browser, [RequireJS](http://requirejs.org/) modules are the preferred solution, as dependency injection completely removes the puzzle of when to load which scripts, while keeping things asynchronous.
-So use RequireJS where suitable (but it's not always suitable, *e.g.,* when using Angular).
+In the browser, asynchronous module definition (AMD) is the preferred solution, as dependency injection completely removes the puzzle of when to load which scripts, while keeping things asynchronous.
+So use [RequireJS](http://requirejs.org/) where suitable (but it's not always suitable, *e.g.,* when using Angular).

 ```js
 define("moduleName", ["jquery", "tweenLite"], function ($, TweenLite) {